 This recipe is sponsored by EZ Tofu Press.
 All opinions are 100% my own.

-This modified Tofu Pad Thai recipe doesn’t require any special ingredients and only takes about half an hour to make.
-I’m also including peanut-free variations, for my nut-allergy friends.
+Easy Tofu with Noodles is super flavorful without any special ingredients and only takes about half an hour to make.
+I'm also including peanut-free variations, for my nut-allergy friends.

-Traditional pad thai uses fish sauce for flavoring, but obviously this vegan version doesn’t contain fish sauce.
-To get the sort-of-funky, tangy, fishy flavor of fish sauce, I’m using a mix of soy sauce, miso paste, and lime juice.
+This flavorful bowl of tofu with noodles uses super quick and easy homemade vegan fish sauce to bring the flavor.
+To get the sort-of-funky, tangy, fishy flavor of fish sauce, I'm using a mix of soy sauce, miso paste, and lime juice.

 My family eats peanuts, but we have some friends who don't, so I like to come up with peanut-free options as often as possible.
 If you don't do peanuts, it's very easy to make this recipe peanut-free or even totally nut-free.

-Tofu is the real star of this vegan pad thai recipe, so don’t skimp on the pressing!
+Tofu is the real star of this recipe, so don't skimp on the pressing!

 I also love that the EZ Tofu Press, unlike a colander, keeps your tofu's rectangular shape.
 That's what you want for a recipe like this one, where you're going to cube that pressed tofu before marinating and cooking.